crashoverride777/swifty-rate/README.md

 # SwiftyRateAppAlert

-A enum to show a rate game/app UIAlertController after a set amount of app launches.
+A simple helper to show a rate game/app UIAlertController after a set amount of app launches.

-If you are looking for a more feature rich and advanced helper have a look at these 2 popular projects.
+If you are looking for a more feature rich and advanced helper have a look at these 2 popular repositories.

 https://github.com/nicklockwood/iRate